amoe/acceleratedcpp/chapter-notes.md

 ControllableHandle provides the ability to do make_unique() in mutation methods, meaning you can have a sort of 'copy-on-write' approach.
 Template specializations are used to get around the lack of clone() function.

+# 15

+Goal is to reimplement the character-picture code from ch5 using an inheritance interface.

+> Moreover, we believe that our users will find it convenient to use an expression
+> syntax to build up complicated pictures.
+We consider it clearer to write
+> `hcat(frame(p), p)` than to write `p.frame().hcat(p)` because the first example
+> reflects the symmetry of `hcat`'s arguments and the second example conceals it.

+This is K&M's justification for providing a functional interface to the picture class rather than just relying on OO operations.